-5.101 tensors
+5.102 tensors

-Type Declaration statement Syntax t[ensors] <list be="" declared="" of="" tensors="" to="">;</list> See also functions (5.36) , ctensors (5.15) , ntensors (5.66)
+Type Declaration statement Syntax t[ensors] < list of tensors to be declared>; See also functions (5.36) , ctensors (5.15) , ntensors (5.67)

 A tensor is a special function that can have only indices for its arguments.
 If an index a contracted with the index of a vector SCHOONSCHIP notation is used.
 This means that the vector is written as a pseudo argument of the tensor.
-It should always be realized that in principle the actual argument is a dummy index.
+It should always be realized that in that case in principle the actual argument is a dummy index.
 Tensors come in two varieties: commuting and noncommuting.
 The tensor statement declares a tensor to be commuting.
-In order to declare a tensor to be noncommuting one should use the ntensor statement (see 5.66).
+In order to declare a tensor to be noncommuting one should use the ntensor statement (see 5.67).